 THE see and be seen spot for French classics.

 American-French comfort food.
 Try the Kit Kat bar for dessert!

 minibar by José Andrés

-I’m not a fan of molecular gastronomy, but I can’t deny the brilliance of José Andrés.
-He truly is a mad food scientist and creates some really inventive dishes.
+I’m not a fan of molecular gastronomy, but José Andrés is truly a mad food scientist that creates some really inventive see-to-believe dishes.

 One of the first 100% organic restaurants, everything is topnotch and beautifully presented.

 This historic landmark is one of D.C.’s best boutique properties.

 An easy walk from the Capitol and Union Station, one of the hippest places to be seen in Washington.